marcofiset/flute/README.md

 	 */
 	public function validate($value)
 	{
-		return has_the_world_ended_yet(); // I really hope this returns true some day.
+		return MayanShaman::has_the_world_ended_yet(); // I really hope this returns true some day.

-		//Why doesn't PHP support question markrs in identifiers?
+		//Why doesn't PHP support question marks in identifiers?
 		//This apocalyptic function name would be sooooo much cooler, like it's asking a question LOL!
 	}
 }